Join the Haiku Society of America. You’ll get a newsletter, an email bulletin, and one of the oldest literary journals for haiku in English: Frogpond.

 Listen to the Haiku Chronicles, a series of podcasts by poets Alan Pizzarelli and Donna Beaver.
 The goal of this series is to “. . . provide a better understanding and appreciation of the art of Haiku and its related forms including senryu, renku, tanka, haibun and haiga.”
 The best of these podcasts sound like an informal conversation among good poets such as Alan, Donna, Cor van den Heuvel, Emiko Miyashita, Bruce Kennedy, and others.

 Visit The Haiku Foundation web site.
-The site includes a blog with guest editors; haiku collections such as the Montage Archive; event calendars; the Haiku Registry (brief bios and poems for over 600 poets); moderated discussion forums, and a video archive.
+The site includes a blog with guest editors; haiku collections such as the Montage Archive; event calendars; the Haiku Registry (brief bios and poems for haiku poets writing in English); moderated discussion forums, and a video archive.

 Want to browse a collection of haiku-related sites?
 See Selected Haiku Links, Mark Alan Osterhaus’s page.